WahilaCreative/vagrantpress/README.md

 If you have the [vagrant-hostsupdater plugin](https://github.com/cogitatio/vagrant-hostsupdater) installed, an entry will automatically be added to your */etc/hosts* file to point to the guest machine's address.
 The hostname that the machine uses is set by the `HOSTNAME` variable in the Vagrantfile.

+### Access to Search and Replace DB
+All the files for Search and Replace DB have been copied into the VM and should be accessible via the web server at the following path: `/srdb`.

 ## A Few Details